Meridjo Belobi: Innovation and musical career

 After leaving Zaïko Langa Langa in 1999 due to administrative tensions, Belobi co-founded Zaïko Langa Langa Universel with Oncle Bapius and Modeste Modikilo.
 The group released one album, "Etumba Ya La Vie," featuring the eponymous title track composed by Belobi.

 Death

-He died on 27 August 2020 (aged 67), at the Liège University Hospital in Belgium after a prolonged illness.
+Belobi died on 27 August 2020 (aged 67), at the Liège University Hospital in Belgium after a prolonged illness.
 He was interred at the Nsele Necropolis in Kinshasa on 15 October 2020.
-In recognition of his contributions to music and culture, he was posthumously awarded the Order of Civic and Artistic Merit.
+In recognition of his contributions to music and culture, he was posthumously awarded the Gold Medal of Merit for Arts, Sciences and Letters by the Chancellor of the National Orders during a funeral ceremony at the National Museum in Lingwala.

 Legacy

-Meridjo Belobi's influence extended beyond his performances.
-He inspired many prominent Congolese drummers, including Ramatoulaye Ngolali of Extra Musica and Papy Kakol of Wenge Musica Maison Mère.
+Belobi inspired many prominent Congolese drummers, including Ramatoulaye Ngolali of Extra Musica and Papy Kakol of Wenge Musica Maison Mère.
 His creation of the cavacha drum pattern remains a significant contribution to the world of music.